Please click here to view the formatted version.

 • Breakfast will be served to students following the campus-specific procedures which are dependent on space, staffing and student counts.

-• Breakfast will be eaten in the classrooms following the campus’s breakfast procedures.
+• Breakfast/ Brunch will be eaten in designated areas following the campus’s breakfast procedures.

 • Campuses will develop campus-specific lunch procedures dependent on space, staffing and student counts.